manuelhintermayr/movie-os-collection/README.md

 ### Adding New Movie Interfaces:
 1. Add project data to `app/assets/data/projects.json`
-2. Include high-quality screenshots in `public/media/`
+2. Include screenshots in `public/media/`
 3. Add localized descriptions for English and German
 4. Submit pull request with new interface details